dreifusjack/Weight-A-Minute/README.md

 ## Environment Variables

-Create a file at `./api/.env` with the following entries (replace values as needed):
+Create a file at `./api/.env` with the following entries (replace values as needed, mail information must match):

 ```dotenv
 SECRET_KEY=<your-secret-key>